Cloud Adoption Transforming Physical Security

 Importance of Centralisation

-In total, 85% of security leaders consider it very or extremely important to integrate multiple physical security products—such as door access control, alarm systems, and video surveillance—into a single centralized system.
+Majority of the industry security leaders consider it very or extremely important to integrate multiple physical security products—such as door access control, alarm systems, and video surveillance—into a single centralized system.
 This underscores the emphasis on system integration and management efficiency.
 Attitudes toward physical security systems differ significantly based on existing setups.
 However, organizations universally agree that cloud-managed systems are easier to maintain, can scale very rapidly, and manage across multiple locations.
 Despite concerns regarding cybersecurity, most believe that cloud systems are safer than ever and express confidence in ongoing improvements over the next five years.
 While cybersecurity is recognized as the primary barrier, respondents strongly agree that the cloud is more secure now than it was five years ago and will continue to enhance its security in the coming years, reflecting a general optimism about advancements in cloud technology security.

 Key Takeaways